Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 23 November 2025 20.29.37 UTC
+- WIB: Minggu, 23 November 2025 21.26.15 UTC
-- WITA: Minggu, 23 November 2025 21.29.37 UTC
+- WITA: Minggu, 23 November 2025 22.26.15 UTC
-- WIT: Minggu, 23 November 2025 22.29.37 UTC
+- WIT: Minggu, 23 November 2025 23.26.15 UTC

 Kutipan Inspiratif:
-"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."
+"Take up one idea.
+Make that one idea your life - think of it, dream of it, live on that idea.
+Let the brain, muscles, nerves, every part of your body, be full of that idea, and just leave every other idea alone.
+This is the way to success."

-Kategori: motivational
+Kategori: success